 Table of Contents

-How to Set Financial Goals
+4 Steps to Setting Financial Goals

-1. Be Clear About The Objectives
+1. Be Clear About the Objectives

-2. Keep Them Realistic
+2. Keep Goals Realistic

 3. Account for Inflation

-4. Short Term vs Long Term
+4. Short Term Vs Long Term

 How to Achieve Your Financial Goals